November 22, 2010

 Method:

-1. Rinse the rice thoroughly with cool water, soak in 8 cups of cool water, add 4 tablespoons of salt and set aside for a couple of hours.
+1. Rinse the rice thoroughly with cool water, soak it in 6 cups of cool water, add 3-4 tablespoons of salt, and set it aside for a couple of hours.
+Then drain

-2. Soak cranberries in 2 cups of cool water for about ten minutes to plump up.
-Drain.
+2. Soak the cranberries in 2 cups of cool water for about ten minutes to plump them up, then drain.

-3. Melt 2 tablespoons of butter and a tablespoon of oil in a skillet over medium heat and saute the onions, reduce the heat and cook until onions are caramelized about 20-30 minutes over low heat.
-Add cranberries and saute for about 2-3 minutes.
-Add 2 tablespoons of sugar, pinch of salt and a tablespoon of dissolved saffron, combine well and cook for 3-5 minutes on low heat.
+3. Melt 2 tablespoons of butter and a tablespoon of oil in a skillet over medium heat.
+Add the onions and saute, then reduce the heat, and cook slowly until caramelized, about 20-30 minutes.
+Add the cranberries and saute for about 2-3 minutes.
+Stir in 2 tablespoons of sugar, a pinch of salt, and a tablespoon of dissolved saffron.
+Mix well, and cook for another 3-5 minutes on low heat.
 Set aside.

-6. Wash the pot and place it back on the stove.
-Add 4 tablespoons of oil to the pot, add a layer of rice into the pot, a layer of cranberry and onion mixture, then another layer of rice and continue building into a pyramid shape.
-Cover and cook for 7 on medium heat until you see steam coming out, pour 3-4 tablespoons of water around the rice.
-Sprinkle the remaining saffron evenly over the rice.
-Make a few holes in the rice to let the steam out.
-Lower the heat, cover the lid with a dish cloth, cover and cook the rice for 45-50 minutes on low heat.
+5. Wash the pot and place it back on the stove.
+Add 4 tablespoons of oil to the bottom.
+Add a layer of rice, then a layer of cranberry-onion mixture.
+Continue layering, building into a pyramid shape.
+Cover and cook for 7 minutes on medium heat, until you see steam rising.
+Pour 3-4 tablespoons of water around the rice and sprinkle the remaining saffron evenly on top.
+Make a few holes in the rice to let steam escape.
+Lower the heat, cover the lid with a dishcloth, place it tightly on the pot, and cook the rice for 45-50 minutes on low heat.

-Scoop the rice onto a platter and serve warm.
+Gently scoop the rice onto a serving platter.
+Serve warm.

 Enjoy!
 Peace and blessings.